ClementNerma/Rave/docs/books/hybrid.md

 ### Underscore separator

-Representing large numbers can quickly become a big deal if you don't have a number separator.
+Representing large numbers can quickly become a big deal without a number separator.
 Because the comma `,` is reserved to separate arguments and the single quote `'` to delimit strings, we will use the underscore `_` symbol.

 ```sn
 0b10000011;